lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Whole Psalm.** I do not believe that the special care of God over his own people is here rather *indirectly* than *directly* touched upon, and that therefore this Psalm is composed to illustrate the general care of God:

-1\.Because the subjects of the various deliverances are called *the redeemed of Jehovah,* Ps 107:2, which is the customary title of the people of God.
+1\.
+Because the subjects of the various deliverances are called *the redeemed of Jehovah,* Ps 107:2, which is the customary title of the people of God.

-2\.Because among the instances given, there are those which are peculiar to the people of God, as in Ps 107:3 the return of the dispersed out of every part of the globe, a singular blessing, promised in the prophecies to the people of God, see Ps 106:47.
+2\.
+Because among the instances given, there are those which are peculiar to the people of God, as in Ps 107:3 the return of the dispersed out of every part of the globe, a singular blessing, promised in the prophecies to the people of God, see Ps 106:47.

-3\.The sick of Ps 106:17 are those who are spiritually sick even unto death, as is clear from the fact of their being healed by the *word* of God; which is not in the order of common providence.
+3\.
+The sick of Ps 106:17 are those who are spiritually sick even unto death, as is clear from the fact of their being healed by the *word* of God; which is not in the order of common providence.
 The *imprisoned* of Ps 107:2 are those who on account of the worship of God fall into the power of their enemies, you cannot well apply to any other than the people of God.
 If you understand the *wicked,* for others among the heathen cannot be said to be thrust into prison on account of the violation of the laws, then the *liberation* belongs not to them.

 4\. *Calling* upon God, especially upon *Jehovah,* under name He was known only to his people, you cannot apply unless in a diluted and partial sense to those who are afflicted in the general cause of providence.

-5\.He commands those who are delivered to celebrate the divine goodness in *the congregation of the people and the assembly of the elders,* Ps 107:32, which is the mark of the true Church and her usual description.
+5\.
+He commands those who are delivered to celebrate the divine goodness in *the congregation of the people and the assembly of the elders,* Ps 107:32, which is the mark of the true Church and her usual description.

-6\.Lastly, instances of general providences are not wont to come under the name of dox, *grace,* by which these deliverances are described, not do they require such great and such careful attention in their consideration, as here the sacred poet enjoins upon the pious and the wise: such things are easily observed, and are of every day occurrence.— *Venema.*
+6\.
+Lastly, instances of general providences are not wont to come under the name of dox, *grace,* by which these deliverances are described, not do they require such great and such careful attention in their consideration, as here the sacred poet enjoins upon the pious and the wise: such things are easily observed, and are of every day occurrence.— *Venema.*

 **Whole Psalm.** The psalm divides itself into five parts; the four first, as it should seem, describing four divisions of the returning Israelites, and recounting the particular accidents that had befallen each party on their journey, and the particular mercies for which they ought to be thankful.
 The fifth part describes what befalls the collected nations, or a part of them, when they arrive at the land which was the object of their journey—I think the first restoration or colonization before the general gathering.
 Whether the four divisions of travellers are supposed to come exactly from the four distinct quarters of the earth, perhaps is not quite certain.
 The first divisions are plainly described (Ps 107:4-5), as coming across the desert, and meeting with all the disasters usual on that route.— *John Fry.*